Contact Us

 What is the Definition of Transloading?

-Transloading occurs when a shipment must be moved from one method of transportation to another in order to complete the journey.
-Specifically, the products themselves are moved, not an entire shipping container.
-An example of how this happens is when a shipping container begins as a railroad car but can’t make the entire trip via that mode of transport.
-It would then be offloaded from the shipping container onto a truck to make it to its final destination.
+Transloading occurs when a shipment is moved from one method of transportation to another in order to complete the journey.
+An example of this is when a shipping container begins transport via rail, but can’t make the entire trip via that mode of transport.
+The container would then be loaded onto a truck to make it to its final destination.

 1. Freight containers unloaded at a port